-Diagnosis of all 3 types is clinical ( see Table: Diagnosing Neurofibromatosis Diagnosing Neurofibromatosis ) by detailed physical examination focused on the cutaneous, skeletal, and neurologic systems.
+Diagnosis of all 3 types is clinical (see table ) by detailed physical examination that is focused on the cutaneous, skeletal, and neurologic systems.
 NF1 should be suspected and monitored for in children who have multiple café-au-lait spots even if they do not have other features or family history of NF1.

-Brain MRI is done in patients with neurologic symptoms or signs and, when detailed visual testing is not possible, in younger children who meet the clinical criteria for NF1 and who may have an optic glioma.
-T2-weighted MRI may show thickening or tortuosity of the optic nerves and parenchymal hyperintense lesions that change over time and correlate with small cystic structures in NF1; MRI may help identify acoustic neuromas or meningiomas in NF2.
-If acoustic neuroma is suspected, CT of the petrous ridge can be done; it typically shows widening of the auditory canal.
+Brain MRI is done in patients with neurologic symptoms or signs and, when detailed visual testing is not possible, in young children who meet the clinical criteria for NF1 and who may have an optic glioma.
+T2-weighted MRI may show thickening or tortuosity of the optic nerves and parenchymal hyperintense lesions that change over time and correlate with small cystic structures in NF1; MRI may help identify vestibular schwannomas or meningiomas in NF2.
+If vestibular schwannoma is suspected, CT of the petrous ridge can be done; it typically shows widening of the auditory canal.

 Treatment of Neurofibromatosis

-For symptomatic neurofibromas, possibly surgery or removal by laser or electrocautery
+For symptomatic neurofibromas in NF1, possibly surgery or removal by laser or electrocautery

 For malignant tumors, chemotherapy